Pros

 Each year, you stand to receive up to $200 in statement credits to cover “incidental” air travel expenses, such as baggage fees and the cost of in-flight refreshments.
 All you have to do is designate an airline of choice, and you will be automatically credited for eligible charges assessed by that airline as they post to your account.

-In addition, you will also receive up to $200 in Uber credits annually and up to $200 annual credits for prepaid bookings made through American Express Travel at Fine Hotels + Resorts or The Hotel Collection properties (requires a minimum stay of two consecutive nights).
-On top of all that, you can receive up to $155 Walmart+ credit when you pay the $12.95 monthly Walmart+ membership with your Platinum card (the cost includes the applicable local sales tax).
+In addition, you will also receive up to $200 in Uber Cash annually after adding your card to your Uber account and use it to pay for the transaction.
+There are also up to $600 annual credits (up to $300 in statement credits semi-annually) for prepaid bookings made through American Express Travel at Fine Hotels + Resorts® or The Hotel Collection properties (The Hotel Collection requires a minimum two-night stay).
+On top of all that, you can receive up to $12.95 in statement credits monthly to cover your Walmart+ membership if you pay with your Platinum card (plus applicable taxes, Plus Ups not eligible).

-The American Express Platinum Card’s regular rewards earning rate is perhaps its least exciting benefit, providing only the market average of 1 point per $1 spent on most purchases made with the card, yet it is a benefit nonetheless.
-After all, you also earn 5 points per $1 spent on airfare (on up to $500,000 spent per calendar year) and on prepaid hotels booked through American Express Travel.
+The American Express Platinum Card’s regular rewards earning rate is perhaps its least exciting benefit, providing less than the market average of 1 point per $1 spent on most purchases made with the card, yet it is a benefit nonetheless.
+After all, you also earn 5 points per $1 spent on flights booked directly with airlines or with American Express Travel® (on up to $500,000 spent per calendar year) and on prepaid hotels booked through American Express Travel®.

 Complimentary Hotel Status